yves137/chatbot-frontend/README.md

-# CHARTBOT
+# CHATBOT

 ```
-- This Project is the frontend for the chart bot project.
+- This Project is the frontend for the chat bot project.
 - That is to say, you need to run the backend for the bot to work.
 ```